kct2020/prospra-11ty-11ta/src/about-prospra/search-prospra-com.md

   order: 9 # order to display in the nav
 seo:
   title: Search PROSPRA.com # overrides 'title' above on both Page and META
-  description:  Will you help PROSPRA.com to improve?
-Collaboration is your best way to learn more about efficient Activity Arranging.
-So start assisting PROSPRA today.
+  description:  The best way to find answers to your PROSPRA questions.
+Tips to help you learn how to organize your activities.
   image: 2021/search-prospra.webp
 images: # relative to /src/assets/images/
   feature: